1850 Bald Hill Schoolhouse Program

 After their school day experience, students have an opportunity to learn and participate in recess during the 1850’s.

-To date, we have had Kindergarten, first grade, and third grade elementary students attend the One Room Schoolhouse field trip.
+To date, we have had Kindergarten, first grade, third and fifth grade elementary students attend the One Room Schoolhouse field trip.
 In addition, we have executed programs for home-schooled students ages Kindergarten to 8th grade.
 The Schoolhouse Programs can be geared for any age group and can be aligned with a specific Social Studies curriculum from the Civil War era.

 Contact us for more information.
 We look forward to your visit to the 1850 One Room Schoolhouse!